 The Group is currently involved in various legal proceedings and taxation matters.
 The estimate of the probable costs for the resolution of these claims has been developed in consultation with outside counsel handling the defense in these matters and is based upon an analysis of potential results.
 The Group currently does not believe these proceedings will have a material effect on the Group's financial position.
-It is possible, however, that future results of operations could be materially affected by changes in the estimates or in the effectiveness of the strategies relating to these proceedings (see Notes 17 and 37).
+It is possible, however, that future results of operations could be materially affected by changes in the evaluation of the case, the estimates of potential claims or in the effectiveness of the strategies relating to these proceedings (see Notes 28 and 37).